samuelsholib/team-Profile-Generator/README.md

 # team-Profile-Generator
-This project is mainly intended to generate a team profile using node.js inquirer prompt questions
+This project intendes to generate a team profile using node.js inquirer prompt questions